Azure/service-fabric-mesh-preview/README.md

 - Reliable Collections for statefulness
 - Cross-zone deployments for HA

-## Private Preview 4 changes
+## Private Preview 4 Updates

+This update includes a lot of stability and reliability fixes for the service along with the following:
-- diagnostics improvements for failing applications - the application schema contains health details and status details
+- Diagnostics improvements for failing applications
+- Introduction of a new ARM api version (2018-07-01-preview)
+- Change of ARM namespace from Microsoft.ServiceFabric to Microsoft.ServiceFabricMesh
 - CLI version 0.7.0 - bug fixes and information on how to get more information on the failed / stuck deployments

+The new ARM namespace Microsoft.ServiceFabricMesh can only be used with the api version 2018-07-01-preview.
+We still support using the previous api version (2018-03-01-privatepreview) and namespace (Microsoft.ServiceFabric).

 ## Private Preview 3 Capabilities